Nimageridigit/password-generator-pytopiaproject/README.md

 2. `MemorablePasswordGenerator` creates a password made up of a set number of randomly chosen words from the NLTK English language corpus.
 It can optionally separate the words with a separator and use capitalized words.
 3. `PinCodeGenerator` creates a numeric password of a specified length.

 Each generator class inherits from a base `PasswordGenerator` class.
-They each override the base class's `generate()` method in order to provide their own unique password generation functionality.
+They each override the base class's `password_generator()` method in order to provide their own unique password generation functionality.
 ---

 ## ⚙️ Tech Stack